Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Your application needs to be supported by a minimum of three reference letters submitted by a deadline specified in the application portal.
 Be mindful of the time zone your referee is in!
 Download the instructions manual here.

-Choose your referees carefully; in general, they should be familiar with your research performance (we recommend including the principal investigator(s) who supervised your thesis work).
+Choose your referees carefully; you are applying to an academic and research program.
+Referees should be familiar with your research performance.
+Mere character references are not suitable.
+We recommend including the principal investigator(s) who supervised your thesis work.

 Campus & Community